 Even in times of peace in Lebanon there is still a war raging.
 Lebanon battles it’s Arab neighbors for the title of ‘Creator of Hummus’.
 They even went as far as trying to copyright it!
 This battle has raged on for years, and still no real resolution as to who the real creator of hummus is.
 In May 2010, the Guinness World Record awarded Lebanon with the largest dish of hummus in the world.
 The winning dish, cooked by 300 cooks in the village of al-Fanar, near Beirut, weighed 10,452 kg (22,994 lbs, equal to 11.5 U.S. tons).
-Yes, that’s right, the Lebanese are serious about hummus; actually they are serious about food…period.
+Yes, that’s right, the Lebanese are serious about hummus; actually the Lebanese are serious about food…period.

 This fight over hummus surprised me considering I had always thought Greece was the creator of hummus.
 After all, it’s what’s on every Greek restaurant menu.
 However my time in Lebanon taught me something very important; hummus, tabouleh, dolma, and falafel are simply Mediterranean food.
 And since Lebanon is on the Mediterranean then food in Lebanon is also dominated by these staple dishes.

 When I arrived, I clearly wasn’t very well versed in Lebanese food, but many of my foodie friends such as Alison from Cheeseweb and Lisa from LLWorld Tour had raved to me about Lebanese food, so I was eager to try it.
 Even though my host mom, Mira, told me she didn’t cook much, I was still able to get a taste of daily cooking in Lebanon thanks to her kind neighbors.
 They brought dishes by daily for me to try; what treatment!